asavino16/CMC-CS181/lab_3/README.md

 Compressed USConstitution into "compressed.bin" and effectively decompressed it into file called "decompressed.txt".
 It looks the exact same as the original file.

 Part 4: Extra Credit
-Switched files with Iris and Kayla and decompressed the given files effectively.
+Switched files with Iris and Kayla.
+The decompression worked with Iris but with Kayla's file it gave me an error: Non-ASCII character '\xfd' in file compressed_kayla.txt.